dwyl/learn-devops/nodejs-pm2-zero-downtime.md

 ### 9. Add a `proxy_pass` directive to `nginx.conf`

+In order to use NGINX as a proxy for our Node.js App, we need to setup a "proxy pass".

 Edit the default `nginx.conf` file:

 ```sh
 vi /etc/nginx/nginx.conf
 ```

 In the `nginx.conf` file,
 locate the section that starts with `location / {` ... e.g: